 Go back in time and re-live life in the medieval times and meet the “hunters of the skies” at the Falcon Flight Demonstrations.
 Your ticket allows you access to the falcon demonstration, torture chamber, dungeon, pitch kitchen, armory and arsenal, weapons room, the state rooms and so much more.
-This day trip from Salzburg can be combined with a visit to the Werfen Ice Caves as both can easily be done on the same day.
+This side trip from Salzburg can be combined with a visit to the Werfen Ice Caves as both can easily be done on the same day.

 Fun fact: The Hohenwerfen fortress was seen and used as backdrops in a lot of Hollywood movies such as the “Sound of Music” or “Just Married“ with Ashton Kutcher.

 - By Public Transportation: Take a direct train from Salzburg Hauptbahnhof to Werfen Bahnhof (~45 mins), from there it is a five minute walk to the base of the castle.
 At the base of the castle you can choose to either hike 15 minutes to the entrance or pay € 3.50 to take the funicular to the top.

 - By Car: Take the Tauern motorway (A10) south and take exit 34-Paß Lueg (40 min. drive).
 From there follow the Hohenwerfen Castle signs to the entrance.

 - March – April & October – November: 9:30 am – 4 pm

 - May – September: 9 am – 5 pm

 - July & August: 9 am – 6 pm

 - CLOSED December – February and on Mondays in March

 Flight Demonstration Shows: